MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-asp-net-core.md

 - You'll use App Studio for Microsoft Teams to import your application to Teams.
 To install App Studio in Teams select **Apps** ![Store App](/microsoftteams/platform/assets/images/tab-images/storeApp.png) at the bottom-left corner of the Teams app, and search for App Studio.
 Once you find the tile for App Studio, select it and choose install in the pop-up window dialog box.

-- You'll also need a [GitHub](https://github.com) account so that you can download a copy of the source code for for this project.
+- You'll also need a [GitHub](https://github.com) account so that you can download a copy of the source code for this project.

 In addition, this project requires that you have the following installed in your development environment: